Suggester/Documentation/articles/translating.md

 ?> **Syntax:** `>mt [locale code] [string name] [new translation]`

-As a thank you, every translator will get the "Translator" acknowledgement on the `.verify` command, as well as the ability to choose a custom one once they've translated a significant part the language.
+As a thank you, every translator will get the "Translator" acknowledgement on the `.verify` command, as well as the ability to choose a custom one once they've translated a significant part of the language they are translating.

 Thanks for reading and good luck translating!